-On December 31, 2018 and January 2, 2019, the Company issued convertible notes to a single investor totaling \$35,000 of maturity amount with accrued interest of \$8,214 as of March 31, 2021.
+In addition to the convertible notes with similar characteristics described above, on December 31, 2018 and January 2, 2019, the Company issued convertible notes to a single investor totaling \$35,000 of maturity amount with accrued interest of \$9,321 as of June 30, 2021.
 The number of shares of common stock (or preferred stock) into which these notes may convert is not determinable.
 The warrants to purchase 19,000 shares of common stock issued in connection with the sale of these notes and other convertible notes issued December 2018 and March 2019 are exercisable at a fixed price of \$15.00 per share of common stock, provide no right to receive a cash payment, and included no reset rights or other protections based on subsequent equity transactions, equity-linked transactions or other events and expire on December 30, 2023.

-Other convertible notes were also sold to investors in 2014 and 2015 ("Original Convertible Notes), which aggregated a total of \$579,500, and had a fixed interest rate of 10% per annum.
+Other convertible notes were also sold to investors in 2014 and 2015 ("Original Convertible Notes"), which aggregated a total of \$579,500, and had a fixed interest rate of 10% per annum.
 The Original Convertible Notes have no reset rights or other protections based on subsequent equity transactions, equity-linked transactions or other events.
-The warrants to purchase shares of common stock issued in connection with the sale of the convertible notes have either been exchanged as part of April and May 2016 note and warrant exchange agreements or expired on September 15, 2016.
+The warrants to purchase shares of common stock issued in connection with the sale of the Original Convertible Notes have either been exchanged as part of note and warrant exchange agreements executed in April and May of 2016 or expired on September 15, 2016.

-The remaining outstanding Original Convertible Notes (including those for which default notices have been received) consist of the following at March 31, 2021 and December 31, 2020:
+The remaining outstanding Original Convertible Notes (including those for which default notices have been received) consist of the following at June 30, 2021 and December 31, 2020:

-March March 31, 2021
+June 30, 2021 December 31, 2020

 Principal amount of notes payable \$ 75,000 \$ 75,000

-Accrued interest payable 67,787 64,357
+Accrued interest payable 71,256 64,357

-\$ 142,787 \$ 139,357
+\$ 146,256 \$ 139,357

-As of March 31, 2021, principal and accrued interest on the Original Convertible Note that is subject to a default notice accrues annual interest at 12% instead of 10%, totaled \$49,899, of which \$24,899 was accrued interest.
-As of December 31, 2020, principal and accrued interest on Original Convertible Notes subject to default notices totaled \$48,700 of which \$23,700 was accrued interest
+As of June 30, 2021, principal and accrued interest on the Original Convertible Note that is subject to a default notice accrues annual interest at 12% instead of 10%, totaled \$51,111, of which \$26,111 was accrued interest.
+As of December 31, 2020, principal and accrued interest on Original Convertible Notes subject to default notices totaled \$48,700 of which \$23,700 was accrued interest.

-As of March 31, 2021 all of the outstanding Original Convertible Notes, inclusive of accrued interest, were convertible into an aggregate of 1,255 shares of the Company's common stock.
+As of June 30, 2021 all of the outstanding Original Convertible Notes, inclusive of accrued interest, were convertible into an aggregate of 1,286 shares of the Company's common stock.
 Such Original Convertible Notes will continue to accrue interest until exchanged, paid or otherwise discharged.
 There can be no assurance that any of the additional holders of the remaining Original Convertible Notes will exchange their Original Convertible Notes.